Jmwofford/babyDiv_WDI-curriculum/homework/ruby/ruby-ninja.md

 2. :dart: Commit -m "2.
 Nil skills."

 ## Challenge 3: Integers
-1. Create a variable `d` and set it equal to a Fixnum
+1. Create a variable `d` and set it equal to a Integer
     -  puts the value of `d`  to the terminal
 2. Create a variable `e` and set it equal to a Float
     -  puts the value of `e`  to the terminal